List of Man About the House characters: George Roland Roper

 The dim, lazy husband of Mildred Roper is either at the pub, arguing with Mildred or watching his television set, which often breaks down.
 George sometimes meets the flatmates in the local pub and is known to be fond of having a Scotch.
 George is easily led.
-It was implied in the spin-off series George and Mildred that he was one of seven children.
+It is implied in the spin-off series George and Mildred that he was one of seven children.